 Graduated with Distinction in 2014

-First Degree: Biology
+First degree: Biology

 First job after graduating: Regulatory Affairs Graduate Programme at Novartis

-Current job: Manager Regulatory Affairs at Biogen, Basel, Switzerland
+Subsequent job: Manager Regulatory Affairs at Biogen, Basel, Switzerland

 I had both personal and academic reasons for choosing Warwick as my first option.
 The first reason is because a classmate from my undergraduate course in Spain studied the master before me with good employment results.
 Also, the uniqueness of the programme and reputation of the University was essential to select this BBBM course.